mjspriggs/overview/glossary/glossary.md

 An alert indicating a change or update on a mobile app icon.

 ## Q
 {: #glossq}

-### quick start
-{: #x2277549}

- A pre-built cloud solution template used to automatically create resources and applications.

 ### quota
 {: #x2437020}

 The number of resources that can be consumed at an account or service instance level.

 ## R
 {: #glossr}

 ### Raft
 {: #x10127298}